-5. Progression
+6. Progression

-- 5.1 Currently enrolled students whose program must be amended due to curricular changes shall not be required to fulfill more credits than those in their original plan.
-Students will not be required to duplicate course content already completed. - 5.2 Students must enroll in and successfully complete courses in the sequence identified in the program progression.
-The minimum acceptable passing grade for all courses is a C. A student who receives a letter grade of less than C in a nursing course on the first attempt may repeat the course one time only.
-Students must submit a written Request for Reinstatement form to the College of Nursing and Health Sciences prior to repeating a course.
+- 6.1 Students must enroll in and successfully complete sequential courses in the sequence identified in the program progression.
+Students who stop out or pause in their progression must work with their advisor to restart courses in the sequence based on course and space availability. - 6.2 The minimum acceptable passing grade for all courses is a C. A student who receives a letter grade of less than C in a nursing or health science course on the first attempt may repeat the course one time only.
+Students must submit a written Request for Reinstatement form to the College of Nursing and Health Sciences prior to repeating a failed nursing or health science course.
 Failed courses will be repeated with another cohort on a space available basis.
 Until a course is successfully repeated, the student will not progress to subsequent courses.
-A student may repeat no more than two nursing courses.
-Failure of the second attempt of a course, will result in dismissal from the program. - 5.3 Students must complete the nursing major within five years of enrollment of the first nursing course.
-Students who do not complete the nursing major within five years must submit a petition to the DON Chair of requesting an extension of the time limit.
+A student may repeat no more than two nursing or health science courses in which an unsuccessful grade was earned.
+Failure of the second attempt of a course, will result in dismissal from the program. - 6.3 Students must complete the nursing major within five years of enrollment of the first nursing course.
+Students who do not complete the nursing major within five years must submit a petition to the DON Chair requesting an extension of the time limit.
 The petition must include a detailed plan and time table for completion of the major.

-5.4 Monitoring of Academic Standards
+6.4 Monitoring of Academic Standards